 In the lower half of the image, you see orange and brown patches.
 Here's a zoomed-in view that reveals these patches to be the bulldozed footprints of what used to be houses.

 Immediately after the fire, the houses were obliterated, and the neighbourhood resembled a warzone.

-The neighbourhood of Coffey Park was similarly razed when the fire rolled into town; the graphic below illustrates the buildings destroyed.
+The neighbourhood of Coffey Park was similarly razed when the fire rolled into town; the graphic below shows in dark orange all the hundreds buildings that were destroyed.